 How do we insure that our political system elects a president that serves the majority of American citizens, and not just half?
+I believe the dysfunction we observe in politics is driven by our two-party construct.
+It has created a “Hatfields vs McCoys,” us vs them battleground behavior that repeats and repeats and the cycle cannot be broken, oftentimes at the expense of good ideas.

-I believe in and vote for ideas, principles and character, not a party, because our two-party system — fueled by tribalism and fake news — has devolved into a poisoned institution that is like a badly divorced couple that demonize each other at every turn.
+I believe in and vote for ideas, principles and character, not a party, because our two-party system — fueled by tribalism and fake news — has devolved into a poisoned institution that is like a badly divorced couple who demonize each other at every turn.

 - Abolish the electoral college and return to